moopet/enthusiastic-giraffe/content/contact.md

     name: Contact
 ---

-To get in touch fill the form below.
+To get in touch, fill the form below, and I'll ignore you in due course.